ied206/Joveler.Compression/native/lz4/README.md

 ## Windows - x86, x64, arm64

-**WARN**: lz4 implementation benefits a lot from code being cached into CPU.
 All build methods provided here build with size optimization.

+lz4 implementation benefits a lot from code being cached into CPU.
+Size optimized code (`-Os`) is about 2x ~ 3x faster than perf optimized code (`-O3`) in C# warpped test.

 ### LLVM-mingw build